How to Manage Your Bank Accounts When Self-Employed

 Several banks and credit unions offer affordable accounts for self-employed business owners.
 Fee structures for these accounts are typically different than fees for personal accounts, so ask about fees for business accounts, and describe how you plan to use your account.
 Here are your options for opening business bank accounts.

 - Local credit unions are often a good option for inexpensive financial services.
 Those customer-owned institutions tend to focus on low fees and competitive rates, but some credit unions have roughly the same pricing model as big banks.

 - Small banks have a community focus similar to many credit unions.
 Plus, they may help you develop local relationships.
 Small banks and credit unions might seem quaint, but most institutions have enough horsepower for all but the largest businesses.

 Use a Tax Savings Account

 Running your own business doesn’t mean you won’t have to pay taxes.
 Unlike a wage-earning employee who has taxes withheld, you’re 100 percent responsible for paying federal and other taxes.
 That can be a shock if you spend most of the money you bring in.

 To avoid fines and penalties, you may need to pay estimated quarterly taxes.
 To simplify your bank accounts and help keep your income more organized, create a separate savings account just for taxes.
-Depending on your income, location, business structure, and other factors, you’ll probably want to transfer between 15 and 30 percent of your profit into your tax savings account.
+Depending on your income, location, business structure, and other factors, you’ll probably want to transfer between 15 percent and 30 percent of your profit into your tax savings account.
 You will thank yourself for doing this when tax time comes.

 Create a Zero-Sum Budget